Posted in

 Competitive gaming has become an officially recognized and extremely popular sport over the last decade.
 It attracts millions of fans who want to watch the matches via live stream or, prior to COVID-19, in person.

-Now that restrictions are relaxing, plans have resumed to fill stadiums again, with many fans eager to see the world’s best players compete live.
+Now that restrictions are relaxing, plans have resumed filling stadiums again, with many fans eager to see the world’s best players compete live.

 As mentioned above, Riot Games’ League of Legends chose to host their World Championship in Reykjavík in October 2021.
 It was originally planned to take place in China, but the location switched just two months before.